 If you love numbers, maybe you’ve considered a career as an accountant or bookkeeper.
 These two terms are sometimes used interchangeably, but they’re actually two very different roles within the accounting and finance career path.

-Here’s a look at a bookkeeper’s roles and responsibilities, and how they differ from those of an accountant.
+Here’s a look at a bookkeeper’s roles and responsibilities, and how they differ from an Accountant’s Job Description.

 What does a bookkeeper do?